 Think about employee morale (“happiness” and similar) as a leading factor of employee engagement.

 Morale or happiness are feelings that contribute to the employee engagement, but the connection is not straightforward.
 Happy employees are not necessarily the most engaged ones.

 How to quantify and measure morale?
 The easiest way – ask your employees.
 Do it the form of a light-weight survey, use a smartphone app, use a “mood” widget for your project management tool, or simply look around and do what most human beings do naturally – recognize behaviour and the body language of people around you.

 For some more practical examples, look at the military strategists.
-A classical example, in this case, is Von Clausewitz, who emphasized the importance of morale factors.
+A classical example, in this case, is Von Clausewitz, who emphasized4 the importance of morale factors.

 High turnover rate is traditionally perceived as something negative.
 Well, it’s not always the case.
 Let’s see what turnover indicators one needs on the performance dashboard.